Jeric-X/SyncClipboard/docs/README_EN.md

 ## Features

-- Clipboard syncing，using a WebDAV server or built-in server, supporting text/image/file
+- Clipboard syncing, using a WebDAV server or built-in server, supporting text/image/file.
-- Optimize image type clipboard：
+- Optimize image type clipboard:
-  - Paste image to a textbox directly after copying a image file from file system, and vice versa
+  - Paste image to a textbox directly after copying a image file from file system, and vice versa.
   - Download the original file and copy it after copying a image in web browser.
 This is helpful for copying an animated image in browser.
-Web sites always prevent downloads from non-browser, so this feature isn't always usable
+Web sites always prevent downloads from non-browser, so this feature isn't always usable.
-  - Copy the transcoded temporary image file (jpg or gif) after copying a modern image file type (heic, webp, etc.)
+  - Copy the transcoded temporary image file (jpg or gif) after copying a modern image file type (heic, webp, etc.).

 ## Server
 ### Standalone Server
-[SyncClipboard.Server](https://github.com/Jeric-X/SyncClipboard/releases/) is cross-platform，depends on [ASP.NET Core 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)，run with:
+[SyncClipboard.Server](https://github.com/Jeric-X/SyncClipboard/releases/) is cross-platform, depends on [ASP.NET Core 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+Run with:
 ```
 dotnet /path/to/SyncClipboard.Server.dll --contentRoot ./
 ```
-Content root folder is `SyncClipboard.Server.dll`'s parent folder, there will be temporary folders created when running
+Content root folder is `SyncClipboard.Server.dll`'s parent folder, there will be temporary folders created when running.
-Port, username, password can be changed in `appsettings.json`
+Port, username, password can be changed in `appsettings.json`.
 Choosing a different content root folder is possible.
 Copy a new `appsettings.json` to the folder and run with:
 ```
 dotnet /path/to/SyncClipboard.Server.dll --contentRoot /path/to/contentRoot
 ```
 Notes：
-- Address to fill in client is `http://ip(or domain name):port`，nothing can be omitted
+- Address to fill in client is `http://ip(or domain name):port`, nothing can be omitted.
 - Http is not encrypted, including username and password.
-Maybe a https reverse proxy is needed on public network
+Maybe a https reverse proxy is needed on public network.

 ### Client Built-in Server
-[Windows client](#Windows) has a built-in server, basically the same as standalone server but can be configured with GUI
+[Windows client](#Windows) has a built-in server, basically the same as standalone server but can be configured with GUI.

 ### WebDAV Server